-Last year, I turned my freelancing side hustle into a bona fide business—one that allowed me to quit my full-time job as a pharmacist and work for myself.
+Two years ago, I turned my freelance writing side hustle into a bona fide business—one that allowed me to quit my full-time job as a pharmacist and start working for myself.

 Having multiple income streams is #goalsAF…wouldn’t you agree?
 Especially when you don’t have to go anywhere to do the work.

 Sure, the consistent paycheck you get from your part-time or full-time gig is important, but how would you pay your bills if that job went away?
 Wouldn’t you feel much more secure, empowered, and excited to have money coming in from elsewhere, too?

 Fortunately, the Internet offers tremendous opportunities for making money online, and many of them aren’t technical or complicated at all.
 That’s right – you don’t have to be a computer scientist or an IT guru to make money on the Internet (but more power to you if you are)!

-You can use a skill as fundamental as writing—a skill you began learning in kindergarten—to help you earn some extra cash.
+You can use a skill as basic as writing—a skill you began learning in kindergarten—to help you earn some extra cash on the side.

 By no means am I implying that becoming a good writer is easy, but it’s definitely something that can be learned and improved upon.
 And once you’re ready, you can use that skill to set up another income stream!